elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning-copy.md

 ---
 # Introduction

 The Partner APIs allows for the creation and modification of Redfast prompts via server-side integration with partners.
-In order to use the

 ## Endpoint Info